-The Baggage Policy of Wizz Air
+Luggage Policy of Wizz Air

 Cabin Bags Are Not Allowed into the Cabin

-Wizz Air's ticket includes 1 hand luggage free of charge but in the reality, the Wizz Air's cabin luggage will be put into the airlines's hold even though Wizz Air is calling it as cabin luggage.
+Wizz Air's ticket includes 1 hand luggage free of charge but in the reality, the Wizz Air's cabin luggage will be put into the airlines' hold even though Wizz Air is calling it as cabin luggage.

 A surprise occurred at Turku Airport where Wizz Air's representative asked both of us to give our hand luggage to the hold.
-It meant that we had to give all what we had to the hold.
+It meant that we had to give all that we had to the hold.
 A representative told that Wizz Air had just introduced a new policy which states that free hand luggage will always be put to the hold of the aircraft.
 The hand luggage won't be hand luggage anymore and we understood that no exceptions are being made.

 We told Wizz Air's representative that we can't check the hand luggage into the hold because they contain electronic devices with batteries, medicines, keys and other items that are not allowed in the aircraft's hold.
 Wizz Air was not willing to help at all.
 They told: You only get the hand luggage into the cabin by buying priority boarding.
 We didn't buy this extra service, because priority boarding is more like a priority queuing service where you can be among the first ones to queue into the plane.
-Without paying them for this unnecessary service, the hand luggage can not be carried with you to the cabin regardless what it contains.
+Without paying them for this unnecessary service, the hand luggage can not be carried with you to the cabin regardless of what it contains.

 Luckily or hilariously Wizz Air had a solution.
 We may take all our important items to the cabin for example, by putting them in a plastic bag which the airport offered free of charge.
 A black trash bag was not a practical solution, so we had to put our things into pockets and keep some things on our hands.
-Before landing, a flight attendant asked us to put our laptop below the seat in front of us but during the take-off it seemed to be totally acceptable to keep it on the lap as the crew did not disallow it.
-Their rules sounded inconsistent and actually it is not so nice to keep a laptop on the floor.
+Before landing, a flight attendant asked us to put our laptop below the seat in front of us but during the take-off, it seemed to be acceptable to keep it on the lap as the crew did not disallow it.
+Their rules sounded inconsistent and actually, it is not so nice to keep a laptop on the floor.

 How Is Flight Safety Affected?